Visa policy of Eswatini

 A foreign national wishing to enter Eswatini must obtain a visa unless they are a citizen of one of the eligible visa exempt countries.

 Visa policy map

 Visa exemption

-Holders of passports of the following 94 jurisdictions do not require a visa to enter Eswatini for visits up to 30 days:
+Holders of passports of the following 94 jurisdictions do not require a visa to enter Eswatini for the following period:

-In May 2019, it was announced that Eswatini was planning to introduce a visa on arrival system.
+Eswatini signed visa exemption agreements for diplomatic and service passports with Rwanda in August 2024 and with Indonesia in September 2024 and they are yet to be ratified.

 Visitor statistics

 Most visitors arriving to Eswatini were from the following countries of nationality: